ChuyLandar/ChuyLandar/README.md

-- 👋 Hi, I’m @ChuyLandar
+- 👋 Hi, I’m @ChuyLandar, a computer systems engineer
-- 👀 I’m interested in 1.Game Development, 2.Web Development, 3.Software Development in general.
+- 👀 I’m interested in Game Development, Web Development and Software Development in general
 - 🌱 I’m currently learning Unity Creative Core Pathway (already finished the other 2)
-- 💞️ I’m looking to collaborate on 1.Game Development, 2.Web Development, 3.Software Development in general.
+- 💞️ I’m looking to collaborate on Game Development, Web Development or Software Development in general
 - 📫 How to reach me: Discord: Chuy#3003, Messenger: https://www.facebook.com/ChuyLandar

 <!---